dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Same as yesterday.. spent the day on book.. was sick

 **Thoughts**: Believe might have completed almost another 5%.. but not so sure..

+### Day 12: Apr-24-18 Tuesday
+**Today's Progress**: Same as yesterday.. spent the day on book.. was sick

+**Thoughts**: Nothing much.
+Thinking may be I should stop with the book and finish rougelike but that also feels like im switching back and forth.. so confused.